The 31st Annual Christmas Revels:

 Masters of Music

 Fred has been the Musical Director for California Revels continuously since the late '80's.
 He brings to bear his extensive knowledge of composers and composition in researching and arranging music for the Revels choruses and the Brass ensemble as well.
 Fred also participates in production as a lead singer in the Adult chorus, frequently performing solos and in small ensembles.
-This year he will again assume his role as audience leader. teaching and leading God Rest Ye, Merry Gentlemen, as well as the customary Dona Nobis Pacem and Sussex Mummers' Carol.
+This year he will again assume his role as audience leader. teaching and leading Sing We Now, as well as the customary Dona Nobis Pacem and Sussex Mummers' Carol.

 Shira is a noted violin and vielle player and leads a number of small early music ensembles.
 She is very much in demand as a performer and teacher and is constantly flying around the country and the world, doing concerts and workshops.
 As often happens, she is once again providing original compositions for this year's Christmas Revels.
-We are very excited about her setting of Winter Night.
-It will be the musical context for the dance in which the Ladies of Haddon Hall invite Lady Rutland to join them.
-She has also done a choral setting of the rousing Bring the New Year In.
-Shira also performs on stage, and will be joining the juggling Fools for a very special number in the second act.
+We are very excited about her setting of The Weaver and the Factory Maid.
+It will be the musical context for the dance in which the Ladies of the Chorus and the Young Performers join together.
+We are also revisiting her choral setting of the lovely Manx Lullaby.
+Shira performs in the show, and will be joining Kevin Carr in playing a duet of Crwths.

 The Revels Chorus